SonTrungTo/Full_Stack/EloquentJS/ch19/README.md

 Trigonometrically speaking,
   * in the first quadrant, before going through 45 degrees line, the line proceeds as if it is on the horizontal axis since it proceeds horizontally more than vertically.
-  Once the line crosses through 45 degrees line, the lines proceeds vertically, with the base axis being the vertical axis.
+  Once the line crosses through 45 degrees line, the line proceeds vertically, with the base axis being the vertical axis.
-  * in the second quadrant
+  * in the second quadrant, after going through 135 degrees line, the line proceeds again horizontally, but the direction changes from right to left.
   * in the third quadrant
   * in the fourth quadrant
-* The general approach is
+* The general approach is comparing against the diagonal line, then doing the loops on the based axis, swapping the startPoint and endPoint if necessary and computing (x,y,color) along the based axis.